nicolascomay/confidence_dud/README.md

 # confidence_dud

-This repository contains all the experimental data (folder "data") and scripts (folder "scripts") used for the study "_Implausible alternatives paradoxically increase confidence in a perceptual decision_" (Comay, Della Bella, Sigman, Solovey & Barttfeld; 2021)
+This repository contains all the experimental data (folder "data") and scripts (folder "scripts") used for the study "_Implausible alternatives paradoxically increase confidence in a perceptual decision_" (Comay, Della Bella, Lamberti, Sigman, Solovey & Barttfeld; 2021)

 ## Usage

-In order to run the scripts you'll have to download the experimental data (is in folder "data").
-All scripts contain, at the beginning, a line where you will have to specify the path to where you have the experimental data on your computer.
+In order to run the scripts you'll have to download the experimental data.
+All scripts are in R language, and in order to be runned you will need to install 3 libraries: "tidyverse", "DirichletReg" and "scales".
+To do that, simply type in the R console the command "_install.packages()_" with the name of the library as a parameter.

 ## How is data organized

-In folder "data" you will find the data for both experiments.
+In folder "data" you will find the data for the 3 experiments.
 Rows are trials, and the columns are organized as follows:

+### Experiments 1 & 2

 - _n3SquareOrCircle:_ indicates if the 3rd alternative was a square (1), a circle (2) or was not present (0).
 - _BiggerCircleOrSquare:_ indicates if the biggest figure was a circle (1) or a square (2)